l-cheung/l-cheung.github.io/_posts/hiking/appalachian_2017_2019/2017-04-11-day11-12-winding_stair_gap_franklin.md

 "The trail knows best," Missionary says as we reserve our bunks for another night.

 A few minutes later, a full shuttle of hikers pulls in.
 As the hikers step out, looking rather tired and unkempt, we spot several familiar faces.
-John.
-Chris.
+Matt.
+Tom.
 Our gang from Neel Gap.

 That afternoon, we all head down to the local hiker bar: The Lazy Hiker, featuring specialty beers like the Slack Pack, Trail Mate, and Twentymiler IPA.
 We run into at least twenty other hikers, including some from the Hiker Hostel.
-Chris orders a flight of beers.
+Tom orders a flight of beers.
 Tony signs me up for a ping pong tournament, in which I lose spectacularly to Little Prince, but win a consolation glass of beer.
 After trying a few beer samples, I order a hazelnut one.

 <figure>
     <img src="{{site.baseurl}}/assets/blog_images/hiking/at_2017_2019/north_carolina_tennessee/day11-12/franklin_pub.JPG"/>